iipc/awesome-web-archiving/CONTRIBUTING.md

 * Check your spelling and grammar.
 * The pull request and commit should have a useful title.

+References to Web archiving datasets for research are welcome with the following guidelines:

+* Ensure that the dataset is open access.
+* To keep the size of the list manageable add only the top-level link to the datsset instead of listing individual entries.
+* Briefly describe the contents and primary purpose of the dataset.

 Unsure whether something fits here or not?
 Answering these questions will help.

 * Is the tool used in a formal web archiving programme?